Ntshangase/mtnApp/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project was done during my MTN App Academy Course, where i had to built an application with an splash screen and mantain a common theme throughout the app.

-to run command 'flutter run'
-if you using vs code the run will appear on main.dart file
+to run use 'flutter run' command, if you using vs code the run will appear on main.dart file